 Transcending Email-based Data Breach with Document Management Software Web Portals

-Although email has become commonplace at work and seems like it isn’t risky, there are multiple points in email interchange where messages stop, and these points are breach-able.
+Although email has become commonplace for communicating almost any data and doesn’t seem to be risky at all, there are multiple points in email interchange where messages stop, and these points are breach-able.

 The way to overcome this specific downfall of email is to rely on document management software with a web portal that provides users with access to its storage, which accomplishes two important security objectives: